tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 Don't be fooled by the pretty point-click-or-tap interface.
 There are plenty of user-friendly keyboard accelerators for navigating the app quickly.

-#### Build Image
+#### <a name='BuildImage'></a>Build Image

 See the layout of your cards change dynamically as you make changes.
-Toggle zoom by tapping on the build image or using the F11 key.
+Toggle zoom by tapping on the build image or using the `F11` key.
 The view can be customized with commands in the *View* menu.

+#### <a name='ComparisonBuild'></a>Comparison Build

+The current build is used to set the "comparison" build in simulations.
+Information about your current build is displayed in the bottom-left corner with the comparison build name and summary information next to it.
+To copy your current build configuration to the comparison slot, "mark" it as the comparison build.
+You can also "swap" builds, make changes, and swap the configurations back.
+This is useful when you want to make changes to the comparison build independent of your current configuration.

+While simulations are one of the unique features of the app, there is no need to run simulations.
+You can use the build configuration and visualization features while ignoring the comparison build.

-#### Workbench List
+#### <a name='WorkbenchList'></a>Workbench List

+The workbench list area is where builds come to life.
+Rules constrain what cards can be added based on cards already added, but they don't prevent you from creating invalid builds.
+For example, you can't add multiple turrets or two structure cards on the same side, but you can can add cards too big for a "small" game or not add a gunner.

-Click the name of a card in the workbench list to see its details.
-Weapons cards include a unique display of probable roll results when used in an attack.
+Click the name of a cards in the workbench list to see its details.
+Weapon cards include a unique display of probable roll results when using the weapon in an attack.

-Remove cards from your build with the red X.
+Remove cards from your build with the red X.  The `Delete` key will remove all cards so you start from scratch.

-Duplicate or swap cards with buttons under the remove button.
-Cards can also be replaced by tapping their cost.
+Duplicate or swap cards with command buttons under the remove button.
+Tapping the cost circle on the right side of a card in the list will initiate a replacement card search.

 Cards that do not have complete rules in simulations will show a warning symbol next to their name in the list.
-They can be used in builds and simulations, but may skew simulation results.
-If you want to see how well they work, just try them in your next game!
+Those cards can be used in builds and simulations, but may skew simulation results.
+Generally, rules that earns additional Ace or Control tokens each round are included, even when there is a warning about other rules for the card.
+Of course, if you want to see how well cards with a warning will work, just try them in your next game!

-#### Menus
+#### <a name='Menus'></a>Menus

+Menus provide easy access to commands and show their keyboard accelerators.

 ##### File Menu

-*Open* **TCWB** files from others or ones you've previously saved in the app.
+*Open* (`Ctrl+O`) **TCWB** files from others or ones you've previously saved in the app.

-*Save* build definitions as **TCWB** files or images.
+*Save* (`Ctrl+S`) build definitions as **TCWB** files or images.
 Various image layouts and formats are available under the *View* menu.
 The build files themselves can be shared and modified by others.
 All you need is a **TCWB** tag (e.g., `tcwb4554xxxx264a734br11z`), but files make it easy.

-*Tag* can load a build (e.g., `tcwb4554xxxx264a734br11z`) from others just entering it.

-*Generate* a random build, if you are looking for some inspiration.
-Random builds attempt to match the Build (BP) and Crew (CP) of the current build, so add cards or open another build first.

-*Rename* your build to change the default name.
+*Rename* (`F2`) your build to change the default name.
 Clear the name to go back to using a default name.
 The allowed characters in names in **TCWB** tags are limited.
 Inputs are sanitized for embedding in tags and normalized for display.

 | Example Name                      | Display                                  |
 | --------------------------------- | ---------------------------------------- |